-Erected 1986 by Bureau of History, Michigan Department of State.
-(Marker Number S0524.)
+Erected 1988 by Bureau of History, Michigan Department of State.
+(Marker Number L1356.)

 Marker series.
 This marker is included in the Michigan Historical Commission marker series.

 Location.
-42° 19.17′ N, 84° 1.18′ W. Marker is in Chelsea, Michigan, in Washtenaw County.
-Marker can be reached from North Main Street (State Highway 52) north of Jackson Street, on the right when traveling north.
-Click for map.
-Marker is at or near this postal address: 300 N Main St, Chelsea MI 48118, United States of America.
+42° 19.153′ N, 84° 1.173′ W. Marker is in Chelsea, Michigan, in Washtenaw County.
+Marker is on Jackson Street east of North Main Street (Michigan Highway 52), on the left when traveling east.
+Touch for map.
+Marker is at or near this postal address: 125 Jackson St, Chelsea MI 48118, United States of America.
+Touch for directions.

 Other nearby markers.
-At least Chelsea / Chelsea Depot (within shouting distance of this marker); First Congregational Church (about 400 feet away, measured in a direct line); Oak Grove Cemetery Civil War Memorial (approx. half a mile away); North Lake Methodist Church (approx. 4.6 miles away); Dexter Area Civil War Memorial (approx. 6.9 miles away); Dexter Depot / Track Pans (approx. 7.1 miles away); St. Joseph Catholic Church (approx. 7.1 miles away); Salem Church (approx. 8.9 miles away).
-Click for a list of all markers in Chelsea.
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+The Welfare Building (within shouting distance of this marker); First Congregational Church (about 300 feet away, measured in a direct line); Oak Grove Cemetery Civil War Memorial (approx. half a mile away); North Lake Methodist Church (approx. 4.6 miles away); Dexter Area Civil War Memorial (approx. 6.9 miles away); Dexter Depot / Track Pans St. Joseph Catholic Church (approx. 7.1 miles away); Salem Church (approx. 8.9 miles away).
+Touch for a list and map of all markers in Chelsea.

 Credits.
-This page originally submitted on , by Dave Wilcox of Grass Lake, Michigan.
-This page has been viewed 309 times since then and 14 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on , by Dave Wilcox of Grass Lake, Michigan. • Bernard Fisher was the editor who published this page.
 This page was last revised on June 16, 2016.
+This page originally submitted on April 5, 2012, by Dave Wilcox of Grass Lake, Michigan.
+This page has been viewed 325 times since then and 5 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on April 5, 2012, by Dave Wilcox of Grass Lake, Michigan. • Bernard Fisher was the editor who published this page.